kongware/ftor/README.md

 ## Type representatives

 ftor doesn't rely on the prototype system but on type representatives.
 Type reps are plain old Javascript `Object`s with some static methods that don't depend on `this`.
-The abandonment of prototypes goes hand in hand with the necessity of passing types explicitly.
-This is the major drawback of this approach, the advantages outweigh though.
+As a result we have to pass around types explicitly.
+This is the drawback of this approach, the advantages outweigh though.
 More on this later.
 Here is an extract of the `Ident` type along with the functor type class:

 ```Javascript
 // interop